• +4527976587

 Step 7: Installing the walls

-Moment of truth!
-We stacked the 2 shower doors on top of each other, and sealed the frame around them by connecting a solid pole between the celling and the floor.
+Here comes the moment of truth—installing the glass walls!
+We carefully stacked the two shower doors on top of each other and sealed them within the frame we built.
+To secure the structure, we connected a solid pole between the ceiling and the floor.
+This pole acts as a support, holding the glass walls firmly in place.

 Installing-glass-wall